-Present habilitation thesis is a comment summary of original scientific articles published between the years 2005 and 2016 to which I have contributed as the first author, corresponding author or co-author.
-All these publications are related to characterization of molecular mechanisms responsible for defence reaction in plants triggered by Microbial-Associated Molecular Patterns (MAMPs).
+The present habilitation thesis is a comment summary of original scientific articles published between the years 2005 and 2016 to which I have contributed as the first author, corresponding author or co-author.
+All these publications are related to the characterization of molecular mechanisms responsible for the defence reaction in plants triggered by Microbial-Associated Molecular Patterns (MAMPs).
 The text part of the thesis is divided into four main chapters.
-The first chapter presents current concept of plant defence mechanisms in plants, covering generally accepted zig-zag model.
-The second chapter is dedicated to description of processes includes in MAMPs-Triggered Immunity (MTI) which affords basic effective level of resistance to plants.
+The first chapter presents a current concept of plant defence mechanisms in plants, covering the generally accepted zig-zag model.
+The second chapter is dedicated to the description of processes included in MAMPs-Triggered Immunity (MTI) which affords a basic effective level of the resistance to plants.
 The third chapter describes in detail molecular processes of ergosterol perception which represents an orphan fungal MAMP.
-The last chapter presents a complexity of factors taking a role in perception of elicitins, a typical oomycetes MAMP, by plants.
+The last chapter presents a complexity of factors taking the role in perception of elicitins, a typical oomycetes MAMP, by plants.

-A comprehensive information on the studied plant-pathogen interactions can be found in supplement, together with the list of publications included in this habilitation thesis.
-At the end of the third and fourth part a contribution to given problematic is presented and in conclusion a future prospects of research are outlined.
+A comprehensive information on the studied plant-pathogen interactions can be found in the supplement, together with the list of publications included in this habilitation thesis.
+At the end of each third and fourth part a contribution to the given topic is presented and in conclusion future prospects of the research are outlined.